 A teaser … Owning Real Estate is NOT Passive Investing!

 Find out why and learn about two other real estate investments that will help you passively invest in real estate without the headaches that come along with direct ownership of real estate … Real Estate Investment Trusts (REITs) and Real Estate Private Equity.
 Both of which provide passive income from real estate, but one is better than the other.
 Can you guess which one?

 In this detailed post and shorter video, we’ll take a deep dive into real estate investing and specifically whether real estate is passive.
 And whether adding real estate to your existing stock and bond portfolio makes sense?
 We will discuss the three real estate investment types and discuss how passive each is relative to one another.

 The “Sleep Factor”

 Why the picture above of a sleeping family and simply gorgeous baby?
 Well, I call this the ‘Sleep Factor’, which I detail below.
-But, when considering an investment, any investment … one of the most important criteria should be whether that investment could keep you up at night.
+But, when considering an investment, any investment … one of the most important criteria should be whether that investment could potentially keep you up at night.

 Your goal when making investment decisions should be worry free investing … to sleep soundly.

 YouTube Video or Read Below